 This bowling ball has a urethane pearl cover stock with a strong symmetrical LED core.
 With a strong back-end reaction, this attractive pearl urethane bowling ball is available in three sizes: from 14 pounds to 16 pounds.

 Urethane Bowling Ball Characteristics

 The characteristics of urethane bowling balls that set them apart from others are:

 Urethane is a super-strong material that was used in manufacturing wheelchairs and rollercoasters.
 The urethane bowling ball, for this reason, is very rugged and long-lasting.
 If you are maintaining it well, your urethane bowling ball can be your bowling partner for many years without compromising on its performance.

-The inside of the urethane bowling balls found today are better than what was found in urethane balls back in the 80s.
+The inside core of the urethane bowling balls found today are better than what was found in urethane balls back in the 80s.
 The new technology has replaced their previous pancake core technologies and now they come with superior symmetrical cores.
 This resulted in a better bowling performance, which is exactly why urethane bowling balls are back in trend.